elcicd/el-CICD-docs/README.md

 ## Preamble

-This document is part of the el-CICD project, a CICD system for the OKD Container Platform
+This document is part of the el-CICD project, a complete CICD system for the OKD Container Platform.

 Copyright (C) 2020 Evan "Hippy" Slatis
 email: hippyod -at- yahoo -dot- com